bendalab/thunderfish/doc/thunderfish.md

 specified via the `-o` switch.
 If the path specified via `-o` does not exist it is created.

-The following sections list and describe the files that are generated.
+The following files are generated:
+- `RECORDING-eodwaveform-N.EXT`: averaged EOD waveform
+- `RECORDING-wavefish.EXT`: list of all detected wave-type fish
+- `RECORDING-wavespectrum-N.EXT`: for each wave-type fish the Fourier spectrum
+- `RECORDING-pulsefish.EXT`: list of all detected pulse-type fish
+- `RECORDING-pulsepeaks-N.EXT`: for each pulse-type fish properties of peaks and troughs
+- `RECORDING-pulsespectrum-N.EXT`: for each pulse-type fish the power spectrum of a singel pulse

 The filenames are composed of the basename of the input file (RECORDING).
 The fish detected in the recordings are numbered, starting with 0 (N).
 The file extension depends on the chosen file format (EXT).
+The following sections describe the content of the generated files.

 ### RECORDING-eodwaveform-N.EXT

-For each fish the average waveform with standard deviation.
+For each fish the average waveform with standard deviation and fit.

 <table>
 <thead>